ni/monodrive-documentation/docs/LV_client/utilities/mono_build_name.md

 ### Description

-Builds the name of a file based on the type of sensor and the custom name the user provided.
+Builds the name of a file based on the type of sensor and the custom name provided the user.

 For technical support contact us at <b>support@monodrive.io</b>

 ### Inputs

 - **Configuration:**  Configuration for the sensors.
-Each sensor has an output named "Configuration" wire that output to this input.
+Each sensor has an output named "Configuration" wire that outputs to this input.

 - **Name:**  Name appended to the type of sensor.
 For example if the type